sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 | ID | This the identified of a record | No |
 | Type (T/W) | Indicates whether the entity is a traffic (T) or weather (W) entity. | No |

-__Version 1:__ In this version, we provide data which is collected from August 2016 to August 2018 for the Contiguous United States.
+__Download Version 1 (Aug 2018):__ In this version, we provide data which is collected from August 2016 to August 2018 for the Contiguous United States.
 In this set, we have ?? million traffic and ?? million weather entity records.
 Download from [here](#).

-__Version 2:__ In this version, we provide data which is collected from August 2016 to December 2018 for the Contiguous United States.
+__Download Version 2 (Dec 2018):__ In this version, we provide data which is collected from August 2016 to December 2018 for the Contiguous United States.
 In this set, we have ?? million traffic and ?? million weather entity records.
 Download from [here](#).

 ## Applications of Dataset